-$$y{i,t} - y{i,t-1} = \alpha y{i,t-1} + \beta' X{i,t} + \mu_t + \eta_i + \varepsilon{i,t}$$ (1)
+$$y{i,t} - y{i,t-1} = ay{i,t-1} + b'X{i,t} + m_t + h_i + e{i,t}$$ (1)

-where y is (log of ) per capita output, X is a set variables postulated as growth determinants, $\mu_t$ is a period-specific effect, and $\eta_i$ represents unobserved country-specific factors, and $\varepsilon$ is the regression residual.
+where y is (log of ) per capita output, X is a set variables postulated as growth determinants, $\mathbf{m}$ is a period-specific effect, and $\mathbf{h}i$ represents unobserved country-specific factors, and e is the regression residual.
 The subscripts i and t refer to country and time period, respectively.

 The sample consists of a balanced panel of 46 countries for three periods over the years 1960-98.
 In order to smooth out transitory fluctuations, we work with averages over periods at least longer than a decade.
 Specifically, the three periods correspond to the years 1960-70, 1971-85, 1986-1998.
 This partition allows us to compare growth before and after 1985, while maintaining the minimum number of consecutive observations per country (i.e., three periods) required to run the instrumental variable procedure outlined below.
+Our sample is determined by the availability of data on relevant variables, and not by arbitrary selection.
+It includes 22 developed and 24 developing countries (see Appendix A for a complete list).
+The region of Latin America and the Caribbean is over-represented in the sample.

 The growth regression equation (1) is dynamic, in the sense that it can be rewritten as a lagged-dependent variable model.
 The inclusion of the initial level of per capita output $(y{i,t-1})$ follows from the neoclassical growth model and captures the transitional convergence effect.
-The time-specific effect, $\mu_t$ , allows to control for international conditions that change over time and affect the growth performance of countries in the sample.
-The term $\eta_i$ accounts for unobserved country-specific factors that both drive growth and are potentially correlated with the explanatory variables.
+The time-specific effect, $\mathbf{m}$ , allows to control for international conditions that change over time and affect the growth performance of countries in the sample.
+The term $\mathbf{h}i$ accounts for unobserved country-specific factors that both drive growth and are potentially correlated with the explanatory variables.

 There is a large variety of economic and social variables that can be proposed as growth determinants, X. We use the variables that are most popular in the empirical growth literature given both their quality as indicators of development in specific areas and their data availability.
-The list of explanatory variables is the following (see Appendix 1 for details on definitions and sources),
+The list of explanatory variables is the following (see Appendix B for details on definitions and sources),

-- Initial level of per capita GDP -to capture transitional convergence. - The initial average years of schooling of the adult population -to proxy for human capital in the working force. - Life expectancy -to proxy for human capital. - The ratio of domestic credit to the private sector to GDP -to measure financial development. - The ratio of the trade volume (real imports plus exports) to real GDP -to measure trade orientation and dependence on international markets. - The ratio of government consumption to GDP -to measure the burden of government size and taxation to private activity. - The black market premium on foreign exchange -to proxy for relative price distortions and government intervention in external markets. - Terms of trade shocks -to account for the effect of international conditions on the country's trade markets.
+- Initial level of per capita GDP -to capture transitional convergence.

+- The initial average years of schooling of the adult population -to proxy for human capital in the working force.

+- Life expectancy -to proxy for human capital.

+- The ratio of domestic credit to the private sector to GDP -to measure financial development.

+- The ratio of the trade volume (real imports plus exports) to real GDP -to measure trade orientation and dependence on international markets.

+- The ratio of government consumption to GDP -to measure the burden of government size and taxation to private activity.

+- The black market premium on foreign exchange -to proxy for relative price distortions and government intervention in external markets.

+- Terms of trade shocks -to account for the effect of international conditions on the country's trade markets.